News, Events & links

 upcoming special events

-Open Registration Events this Spring: Contact whichever of these Parks and Rec.
-Depts. is most convenient for you to register for these open-registration events: Harrisonburg City, Rockingham County, Staunton City, Shenandoah County, Greene County, Orange County, or Stafford County.
+Open Registration Events this Fall: Contact whichever of these Parks and Rec.
+Depts. is most convenient for you to sign up for these open-registration events: Harrisonburg City, Rockingham County, Staunton City, Warren County, or Shenandoah County.

 contact some of our fine friends for…